Is this for you?

 Outcome

-The outcome we seek through the shimmering combined hearts is a mystical friendship with St. Joan, St. Thérèse, St. Mary Magdalene, and a sharing in their abiding union with Jesus Christ and the Blessed Virgin Mary.
+The outcome we seek through the refulgent combined hearts is a mystical Being in holy friendship with St. Joan, St. Thérèse, St. Mary Magdalene, and a sharing in their abiding union with Jesus Christ and the Blessed Virgin Mary.

 1